hashicorp/vagrant/website/docs/source/v2/synced-folders/basic_usage.html.md

 type for more details.
 The built-in synced folder types are documented in other pages available in the navigation for these docs.

+* `create` (boolean) - If true, the host path will be created if it does not exist.
+Defaults to false.

 * `disabled` (boolean) - If true, this synced folder will be disabled and won't be setup.
 This can be used to disable a previously defined synced folder or to conditionally disable a definition based on some external